-- The only thing that has worse odds than slot machines are: 1.
-The lotto 2.
-Playing a table game without knowing any strategy 3. taking bets with poor odds (side-bets on table games or some bets in sports betting) 4.
+- These games have worse odds than slot machines: 1.
+The Lotto; 2.
+Playing a table game without knowing any strategy; 3.
+Taking bets with poor odds such as side-bets on table games or some bets in sports betting; 4.
 Keno.
-See a list of House Edges for each gambling game (house edge is the expected hold percentage if a game is played perfectly).
+See a list of House Edges for each gambling game.
+The house edge is the expected hold percentage if a game is played perfectly.

-- The longer you play, the more likely it is that you’ll manifest the theoretical odds… which is not a good thing on a slot machine where the odds are against the player.
+- The longer you play, the more likely it is that you’ll manifest the theoretical odds which are not a good thing on a slot machine where the odds are against the player.

-- Generally, table games offer better odds to those who play with skills, slots don’t.
-That said, with slots the skill is knowing how to find the right machine, understanding your bankroll, and then understanding what games will give you the best odds for your buck.
-With slots you can’t know for sure, but finding the right slot machine is the key regardless.
+- Table games offer better odds to those who play with skills; slots don’t.
+With slots, the skill is knowing how to find the right machine, understanding your bankroll, and then understanding what games will give you the best odds for your buck.
+With slots, you can’t know for sure, but finding the right slot machine is the key regardless.

-- Slot machines use a PRNG, a pseudo random number generator.
-Everything that happens on the screen is “fireworks”.
+- Slot machines use a PRNG, a pseudo-random number generator.
+Everything that happens on the screen is known as “fireworks.”
 When you press a button, the win is calculated instantly.
-Nothing you can do, from saying a prayer to touching the screen, can affect a spin after it is spun due to the way the machine works.
+Nothing you can do, neither saying a prayer nor touching the screen, can affect a spin after it begins due to the way the machine works.

-- Generally slots with smaller jackpots have better short-term odds.
+- Slots with smaller jackpots have better short-term odds.
 Whatever the progressive pot is, the odds are calculated to ensure the casino wins.

-- The casino can ensure wins by using the law of large numbers and probabilities to construct favorable odds.
+- The casino ensures wins by using the law of large numbers and probabilities to construct favorable odds.
 Why does the house always win?
 It is mathematics plain and simple.

-- The only control you have over slot machines is betting strategy and machine choice, PEROID.
+- The only control you have over slot machines is betting strategy and machine choice, PERIOD.
 Thus, the best thing to do is to walk away before the rule of large numbers grinds you down.
-If you won money, you got lucky, the more you play… the more your odds increase of losing (generally speaking).
+If you won money, you got lucky.
+The more you play, the more your odds increase of losing.

 For more tips see About Slot Machines.

-TIP: The rule of large numbers says “over an infinite amount of spins” “real and theoretical results converge”.
-If you have an infinite amount of time and an infinite bank roll you can really increase the odds that you will manifest theoretical long-term odds… if you don’t have infinite time and money (if you “are human”, or “work for a living” for example) you’ll want to focus on short term factors you can control, and you’ll want to respect luck.
-If you win big early.
+TIP: The rule of large numbers says “over an infinite amount of spins” “real and theoretical results converge.”
+If you have an infinite amount of time and a bottomless bankroll, you can increase the odds that you will manifest theoretical long-term odds.
+If you don’t have infinite time and money if you “are human,” or “work for a living,” for example, you’ll need to focus on short-term factors you can control, and you’ll respect luck.
+If you win early.
 Walk away!
-You’ll want to play enough spins that you have a chance at a good payout, but not play so many your actual odds start materializing.
+You’ll want to play enough spins to have a chance at a good payout, but not play so many that your actual odds start materializing.
 This is why it is important to understand a basic betting strategy based on bankroll, expected payouts, and desired wins.